Published by Bob Ciura on April 7th, 2017

 AT&T is a Dividend Aristocrat, a group of companies in the S&P 500 that have raised dividends for 25+ years.

-The trade-off is that AT&T’s lower dividend yield is far more secure than Frontier’s.
+While both are high dividend stocks, the trade-off is that AT&T’s lower dividend yield is far more secure than Frontier’s.

 A dividend stock is only as good as the sustainability of its payout, which is why investors should resist the urge to buy Frontier, and stick with AT&T instead.